tenchirocom/posm-gcpi-x/README.md

 Currently, the source to the posm-gcpi is not included in the default WebODM distribution, but distributed in a separate package.
 This extended version merges the plugin source together with the actual posm-gcpi app source in one directory for easier maintenance.

+The original source can be found at <a href="https://github.com/OpenDroneMap/posm-gcpi">OpenDroneMap.posm-gcpi:master</a> and has been modified by Tenchiro.
+Modifications are licensed under the same license as ODM.

 ## To Use

 - Install the plugin in the /<webodm dir>/coreplugins/posm-gcpi-x directory.